JANVI2411/Product-Detection/README.md

 <br>
 [Drive Folder of Augmented Images](https://drive.google.com/drive/folders/1btYOQfTe7QTFAMuf8ljPsvsTryisBbXB?usp=sharing)

-    I also implemented classification model for products using GroceryDataset_part1/ProductImages Dataset, but I obseved many product categories on the shelf are not available in the provided Dataset.
+    I also implemented classification model for products using GroceryDataset_part1/ProductImages Dataset, but I observed many product categories on the shelf are not available in the provided Dataset.

     Dataset Prepartion:
     1. Created Dataloader using Tensorflow "tf.data".